AmarMaksumic/FIR-Filter-Design/README.md

     * Implementation:
     * Testbench:

 Each FIR filter processes a 16-bit input signal.
 The filter coefficients are 24-bit, as configured earlier.
 To maintain precision during filtering, each input sample is multiplied by a 24-bit coefficient, producing a 40-bit intermediate result (16-bit × 24-bit multiplication).
 Since multiple taps contribute to the final output, these 40-bit products are accumulated in a 40-bit register.
 To ensure the output remains in a 16-bit format, a 24-bit right shift is applied to remove excess precision and scale the result appropriately.
 This final step helps mitigate quantization effects while preserving signal integrity.

+For implementing the parallelized filters, I made a system verilog file with a basic, non-pipelined filter implementation.
+From here, I made a wrapper system verilog file to create instances of these filters as needed and use them in the higher level DFGs from earlier.
+For the pipelined L3 parallelized filter, I replcae the basic, non-pipelined filter implementation with the pipelined filter from ```Pipelined FIR```.

 #### Test Signal
 For the testbenches to work, they require an input signal.
 This input signal is generated using the script [wave_gen.py](wave_gen.py).
 This script has a function ```sine_wave_sweep``` which takes in the following and generates a trajectory for a logarithmically increasing sine wave: